- Pro Video

 A digital single lens reflex camera (DSLR) that can also capture high-definition video.
 Most current DSLRs are also HDSLRs, making the terms almost interchangeable.

 A visual representation of the exposure values of a digital image.
-Histograms are most commonly illustrated in graph form by displaying the light values of the image's shadows, midtones and highlights as vertical peaks and valleys along a horizontal plane.
+Histograms are most commonly illustrated in graph form by displaying the light values of the image's shadows, midtones, and highlights as vertical peaks and valleys along a horizontal plane.
 When viewing a histogram, the shadows are represented on the left side of the graph, highlights on the right side, and midtones in the central portion of the graph.
+For more on this subject, see the explora article, “How to Read Your Camera’s Histogram.”

 ICC Profile (International Color Consortium profile)

-A universally recognized color-management standard for specifying the color attributes of digital imaging devices (scanners, digital cameras, monitors and printers) in order to maintain accurate color consistency of an image from the point of capture through the output stage.
+A universally recognized color-management standard for specifying the color attributes of digital imaging devices (scanners, digital cameras, monitors, and printers) to maintain accurate color consistency of an image from the point of capture through the output stage.

 Image Stabilization (See Anti Shake)

-Interlaced video is a commonly used video capture technique in which in which the imagery consists of two fields of data captured a frame apart and played back in a manner that reproduces motion in a natural, flicker-free form that takes up less storage capacity than progressively captured video.
+Interlaced video is a commonly used video capture technique in which the imagery consists of two fields of data captured a frame apart and played back in a manner that reproduces motion in a natural, flicker-free form.
+Interlaced video takes up less storage capacity than progressively captured video.

 Film speed rating expressed as a number indicating an image sensor’s (or film's) sensitivity to light.
 The higher the number, the more sensitive and faster the sensor (or film) is.
 Although traditional cameras don't have a specific ISO rating, digital cameras do as a way to calibrate their sensitivity to light.
 ISO is equivalent to the older ASA.